hmdprs/data-scientist/README.md

                 a.owner_user_id
             """

-    # create the query config (run the query if it's less than 1 GB)
     safe_config = bigquery.QueryJobConfig(maximum_bytes_billed=10**9)

-    # safe run the query, cancel if it exeeds the limit
     my_query_job = client.query(query, job_config=safe_config)

-    # try to run the query, and return a pandas DataFrame (API request)
     results = my_query_job.to_dataframe()

     return results
 ```

-- We used `{}`.

 Practice with Kaggle BigQuery datasets available [here](https://www.kaggle.com/datasets?fileType=bigQuery).